 verse for today (*):

-He lets all things come and go
+He allows things to come and go.

 (translation by Stephen Mitchell, 1995)